Don White (racing driver)

-Don White (June 24, 1928 – April 29, 2016) was an American stock car racing from Keokuk, Iowa.
-He won two USAC Stock Car championships in the 1960s and was the series' winningest driver.
-White also had 24 starts in the NASCAR Grand National / Winston Cup series between 1954 and 1972 with 12 top-ten and 7 top-five finishes.
-At his death in 2016, he was the oldest living winner in ARCA history.
-He also won three IMCA championships: 1954, 1955 and 1958.
+Donald O. H. "Don" White (June 24, 1928 – April 29, 2016) was an American racing driver known for his stock car career.
+He is best known for competing in United States Auto Club (USAC) sanctioned events; during the 1960s, White was twice the USAC Stock Car National Champion.
+He retired as the series' winningest driver.

+White had 24 starts in the NASCAR Grand National / Winston Cup series between 1954 and 1972 with 12 top-ten and 7 top-five finishes.
+Earlier in his career, White won three IMCA Stock Car championships: 1954, 1955 and 1958.

-Racing career
+Driving career

 White started his first national race in 1949.
 This IMCA race happened at Cedar Rapids, Iowa; he was second place before retiring because of mechanical problems.
 White won IMCA championships in 1954, 1955, and 1958.
 By the time that he ended IMCA racing in 1958, he had won at every track on the circuit.
 White's biggest competitor in IMCA was his brother-in-law Ernie Derr.

 He moved to the USAC Stock Car series in 1959.
 His national racing career ended at a USAC Stock Car race at Milwaukee on August 28, 1983.

 White won the most races in USAC Stock Car history.
 He had 53 wins and A. J. Foyt was second with 41.
-In a mid-2015 interview on ARCA's website, he said "I think I liked Milwaukee as well as any place.
+In a mid-2015 interview for the Automobile Racing Club of America (ARCA) website, White said "I think I liked Milwaukee as well as any place.
 Won 14 or 15 there, so I'd say that was my favorite.
 The Milwaukee Journal Sentinel cited in his obituary that he was the winningest driver in major races at the track.